image

 Beginner

-This course explores the Amazon Elastic File System, commonly known as EFS, which is considered file-level storage, able to support multiple EC2 instances at once, and is optimized for low latency access.
+This lesson explores the Amazon Elastic File System, commonly known as EFS, which is considered file-level storage, able to support multiple EC2 instances at once, and is optimized for low latency access.

-If you have any feedback relating to this course, please let us know by sending us an email at support@cloudacademy.com.
+If you have any feedback relating to this lesson, please let us know by sending us an email at support@cloudacademy.com.

 Learning Objectives

-The objective of this course is to provide you with a foundational understanding of the Amazon Elastic File System and how it fits into the storage architecture of AWS.
+The objective of this lesson is to provide you with a foundational understanding of the Amazon Elastic File System and how it fits into the storage architecture of AWS.

 Intended Audience